+Home | Museum | Wanted | Specs | Previous | Next |

 in parenthesis] (11660), three ROM chips (varying part numbers based

-on ROM content) that contain the software that runs the machine, two random-access memory chips (10932), and three General Purpose I/O (GPIO)
+two random-access memory chips (10932), and three General Purpose I/O (GPIO)

 (General Purpose I/O) chips (10696) that interface the processor to the